Using high gluten flour with homemade malt, combined with long kneading, means you can proof these buns to ultimate

 Place the buns on a baking tray covered with a baking sheet and make sure to leave some space (3-5 cm / 1-2 inches) between them so they can expand freely.
 It is no problem if they touch each other after proofing.

 Now the rolls are ready for their final proofing.
 Loosely cover them with floured clingfilm.
 You can also sprinkle some semolina or rice flour on on top to further avoid stickiness and give the crust a slightly different texture.

-Depending on your room temperature the final proof should take 1.5 to 2 hours.
+Depending on your dough temperature and room temperature the final proof should take 1.5 to 2 hours.
 Just be patient and check regularly.
 When you think the dough has risen enough, use your finger to carefully make a small dent in the bun.
 If the dent partly remains (pops sort of half way back out) proofing is just right, the buns are ready to bake, if the indentation disappears, the dough needs more time.
 Give it another 15 minutes, then check again.

 During the final proof, preheat your oven to 230 ºC /454 ºF conventional setting or 200 ºC /390 ºF convection.